tanle8/jpsef/3-jpalsd/week3/2-FindingUniqueIPAddresses/README.md

 - In the `LogAnalyzer` class,
     - write the method `uniqueIPVisitsOnDay` that has one String parameter named `someday` in the format "MMM DD" where:
         - `MMM` is the first three characters of the month name with the first letter capitalized and the others in lowercase, and
-        - `DD` is the day in two digits (examples are "Dec 05" and "Apr 22").
+        - `DD` is the day in two digits (examples are "Dec 05" and "Apr 22")
+    - This method
-    - This method accesses the web logs in records and returns an ArrayList of Strings of unique IP addresses that had access on the given day.
-(Note that the dates in LogEntrys are stored as a Date object, but using `toString` will allow you to access the characters in the Date.
-For example, consider that `d` is a Date. __String str = d.toString()__; allows you to now use a String representation of the date.)
-Be sure to test your program with code in the `Tester` class.
-Using the file `weblog-short_log` you should see that the call to `uniqueIPVisitsOnDay("Sep 14")` returns an ArrayList of 2 items and `uniqueIPVisitsOnDay("Sep 30")` returns an ArrayList of 3 items.
+        - accesses the web logs in records and
+        - returns an ArrayList of Strings of unique IP addresses that had access on the given day.
+        - (Note that the dates in LogEntrys are stored as a Date object, but using `toString` will allow you to access the characters in the Date.
+            - For example, consider that `d` is a Date. `String str = d.toString();` allows you to now use a String representation of the date.)
+    - Be sure to test your program with code in the `Tester` class.
+Using the file `weblog-short_log` you should see that the call to
+        - `uniqueIPVisitsOnDay("Sep 14")` returns an ArrayList of 2 items and
+        - `uniqueIPVisitsOnDay("Sep 30")` returns an ArrayList of 3 items.

 - In the `LogAnalyzer` class, write the method `countUniqueIPsInRange` that:
     - has two integer parameters named `low` and `high`.
     - This method returns the number of unique IP addresses in `records` that have a status code in the range from `low` to `high`, inclusive.
     - Be sure to test your program on several ranges.
 For example, using the file `short-test_log`,
         - The call `countUniqueIPsInRange(200, 299)` returns 4, as there are four unique IP addresses that have a status code from 200 to 299.
         - The call `countUniqueIPsInRange(300, 399)` returns 2.
 In this case, note that there are three entries in the file that have a status code in the 300 range, but two of them have the same IP address.

 Link to FAQ page for this course: http://www.dukelearntoprogram.com/course3/faq.php